 Instructions

-- Add granulated sugar and brown sugar.
-Stir until combined and the mixture is smooth.
+• Add granulated sugar and brown sugar to the banana mixture.
+Stir until the sugar is dissolved.

-- Add flour, baking powder, baking soda, sea salt and cinnamon and stir until the mixture is smooth and uniform throughout.
+• Next, add the flour, baking powder, baking soda, sea salt and cinnamon and stir until combined.

-- Bake in preheated oven for 55-60 minutes, or until the top is golden brown and a toothpick or cake tester inserted in the center of the bread comes out with just some moist crumbs.
+• Bake the banana bread on the lower rack in the preheated oven for 55-60 minutes, or until the top is golden brown and a toothpick or cake tester inserted in the center of the bread comes out clean or with a few moist crumbs.

-- Cool in the baking pan on a wire rack for 1 hour.
+• Let the banana bread cool in the loaf pan on a wire rack for at least 1 hour and up to overnight.

-- Use a butter knife to release the sides of the bread from the pan if necessary.
+• Use a knife to release the sides of the bread from the pan.

 Video